National Express Coaches: On-board services

-In the mid-1980s during the Rapide era, an on-board tea service and on-board televisions were in operation.
-These were given extensive advertising campaigns as shown on the BBC Three documentary History of the Coach.

 In April 2001 National Express phased out its on-board catering service, having already phased out its on-board television service in the 1990s.
 However, in late 2004 National Express launched NXTV or National Xpress Television.
 Rather than showing a whole film as on an aircraft, NXTV would instead show various episodes of British television series such as A Touch of Frost, My Family and Top Gear, all of which were commissioned by ITV and the BBC.
 The service was displayed on small monitors situated above the overhead luggage compartments, powered by a motor to move downwards and upwards while the programming would be played from a DVD drive at the driver's dashboard.

 The service was phased out in the summer of 2006, due to a lack of interest in purchasing headphones, available at vending machines in the major stations and also via on-board vendors before a journey.
-The reason for the service's failure was that the headphone jack was compatible with any headphone, removing any reason to buy those offered.
+The headphone jack was compatible with any headphone, removing any reason to buy those offered.
 Also, by the time NXTV was launched, the Apple iPod was already at its height of popularity, diverting interest away from it.
 Programming was also very limited, with many of the episodes being frequent repeats from terrestrial television.
-The headphones were later given away free when the service was about to be ceased.
+The headphones were later given away for free when the service was about to be ceased.
 The advertising slogan was "Television shows as you board the coach".

-National Express Coaches now offers free WiFi on most coaches.

-Accidents

-Since National Express started operating, incidents include: